“5G is coming.”

 Despite high-profile setbacks in the U.S., Huawei is pushing forward with 5G solutions in China, Europe, and beyond.
 However, all that won’t mean much if it doesn’t also have a phone to lead the charge.

 Huawei is incredibly keen on snatching the “first 5G phone” title.
-Initially, Huawei promised its 5G phone — which many suspected would be the Mate 30 series — would be ready for the second half of 2019, but recently that estimate moved to Q1 2019.
+Initially, Huawei promised its 5G phone — which many suspected would be the Mate 30 series — would be ready for the second half of 2019.

 That’s right, Huawei’s claim to the 5G throne could well be snatched by… Huawei.
 If Honor is first, Huawei will still count it as a win, of course — don’t forget Huawei’s dominance is due in no small part the Honor brand’s success.